tmancal74/quantarhei/docs/sphinx/getstarted.rst

 Get started with Quantarhei
 ===========================

-`Quantarhei` is Python package for calculations of molecular open quantum systems' dynamics.
+|Qrhei|_ is a Python package for calculations of molecular open quantum systems'
+dynamics and spectroscopy.

 Contents: